Bates Motel (TV series): Development

-In 2012, A&E was developing a television series titled Bates Motel that would serve as a "contemporary prequel" to the Alfred Hitchcock film Psycho.
+In 2012, A&E was developing a television series also titled Bates Motel that would serve as a "contemporary prequel" to the Alfred Hitchcock film Psycho.
 The first script was written by Anthony Cipriano.
 Carlton Cuse and Kerry Ehrin joined the project in March as executive producers and head writers.
 Cuse has cited the drama series Twin Peaks as a key inspiration for Bates Motel: "We pretty much ripped off Twin Peaks...
 If you wanted to get that confession, the answer is yes.
 I loved that show.
 They only did 30 episodes.
 Kerry [Ehrin] and I thought we'd do the 70 that are missing".
 A&E gave Bates Motel a straight-to-series order in July.
 Chris Bacon was hired to score the music for the series in January 2013.

 Casting

 The casting for the series started in August 2012.
 Vera Farmiga was the first to be cast in the leading role of Norma Louise Bates.
 Freddie Highmore was cast as Norman Bates in September.
+Before Highmore's casting, Timothée Chalamet auditioned for the role, though he confused it with American Psycho.
 The same month, Max Thieriot was cast as Norman's half-brother, Dylan Massett.
 Shortly after, Nicola Peltz was cast as Bradley Martin, a possible love interest for Norman.
 Olivia Cooke was the final main cast member to join the series, in the role of Emma Decody, Norman's best friend.
 Nestor Carbonell was cast in a recurring role as Sheriff Alex Romero in the first season, but was upgraded to the main cast at the beginning of the second season.
 Kenny Johnson, who recurred as Norma's brother Caleb Calhoun in the second season, was promoted to a series regular for the third season.
 Rihanna later appeared in the iconic role of Marion Crane for the fifth and final season.

 Filming

-A replica of the original Bates Motel set from the film Psycho was built on location at approximately 1054 272nd Street in Aldergrove, British Columbia, where portions of the series were filmed.
+A replica of the original Bates Motel set from the film Psycho was built on location at approximately 1054 272 Street in Aldergrove, British Columbia, where portions of the series were filmed.
 The original house and motel are located in Universal Studios, Hollywood, Los Angeles.
 Additional filming for the series took place in multiple areas in Metro Vancouver, including Steveston, Coquitlam, Horseshoe Bay, West Vancouver and Fort Langley.
 In February 2017, after filming was completed for the series, the Bates Motel exterior set in Aldergrove was demolished.